mail4hafij/rabbit_event_stream/readme.md

 # Receving and saving events to RabbitMQ
 The idea here is, we run a web server that will receive events and push it to rabbitMQ.
 In order to mimic events, navigate to ./scenarios and run dummy_events.js with node.
-The dummy events should be now added to rabbitMQ.
-You can login to rabbitMQ at localhost:15672
+The dummy events should now be added to rabbitMQ.
+You can login to rabbitMQ at localhost:15672 and see all the events.
+You can also check the web endpoint localhost:1337/status to see if the rabbitMQ is running properly.

 1. Run the docker compose file.